 The simplest method is to replace the .SQL file, the "utf8mb4" with "utf8".
 To do this, you have phpMyAdmin at hand, from where to download the database file to your PC.
 Before you make any changes, make sure you have a backup of the database.
 Backup is always indicated before you start to change into a database.

 Let's say that in our scenario we have the file "database_name_name.sql" where we have to replace "utf8mb4" with "utf8"The method urges many system administrators to make this change on linux using the"thirst" for "Find & Replace".
 So, upload the file to a linux server, then run it command lines in the directory where you have the .sql file where you want to make the changes.

-After executing these command lines, the .sql file will replace "utf8mb4" with "utf8", "utf8_unicode_ci" with "utf8_general_ci" and "utf8_unicode_520_ci" with "utf8_general_ci".
-Of course, you can make these changes on a Windows PC or Mac using a TXT editor to open the .SQL file.
+After executing these command lines, the .sql file will replace "utf8mb4" with "utf8", "utf8_unicode_ci" with "utf8_general_ci" and "utf8_unicode_520_ci" with "utgen.
+Of course, you can make these changes on one Windows PC or Mac, using a TXT editor to open the .SQL file.